 The Skagit River Basin is where the modern spey/two-handed rod revolutaion began and we head there to swing flies with single and two-handed rods for steelhead on the Skagit/Sauk and the Olympic Peninsula rivers from December through April (the open season can change year to year).
 This is sink tips with big rods and big flies kind of fishing.
 During early season we ply the Skykomish for hatchery fish and as the season progresses it becomes a wild steelhead show.
-We keep the nymphing to a minimum, preferring to swing flies for these native fish.
+We save the nymph rods for trout on the Yakima, preferring to swing flies for these native fish.
 If you wish to fish with a snagle hand rod that is just fine too.